Acrobat Reader is required

 Another PSEE Reasoning test, the same as the online Sub-test 1, but with more questions

-In the personal interview you are questioned about:
+In the personal interview you are given:

-The group simulation exercise involves several candidates in a session that assesses analytical and communications skills, ability to work under pressure, teamwork and common sense.
+The group simulation exercise involves several candidates in a session that assesses analytical and communications skills, ability to work under pressure, teamwork, and common sense.

 The assessment board evaluates overall potential based on intellectual, verbal and interpersonal skills known as “competencies”.
-International affairs questions are not part of the interview.
+International affairs knowledge questions are not part of the interview.